The real Christmas deal

 And they give us a needed jolt to our culturally blunted awareness of holiness and grace.
 In our “shopacalyptic” consumer world, Saint Nicholas offers a sharp prick of Kingdom reality to our understanding of a gospel life.

-So, Virginia, tomorrow, the feast of St. Nicholas, mark the day and celebrate the real deal – St. Nicholas, the saint, the dude, this ordinary guy.
+So, Virginia, mark it - December 6, the feast of St. Nicholas.
+Celebrate the real deal – St. Nicholas, the saint, the dude, this ordinary guy.

 And one more thing – a life of justice and compassion feeds on and is sustained by God’s goodness, so treat yourself to a chocolate or two as a reminder of that (a good tradition my Dutch tribe celebrates on Sinterklaas).